liusining/small-helper/README.md

 1. Install [this chrome extension](https://chrome.google.com/webstore/detail/small-helper/egbbkoncgnaopedkgpeldfhcgaiejdgp) in chrome web store.
 2. Went to your [BigONE account page](https://big.one/accounts).
-3. Click the icon (as the picture above).
+3. Click the icon (just like the picture above).